The Breaking of the Prairie

 Then came the tractor.
 Farming in Illinois had always been mechanized to some extent; to the farmer of the 19th century, the horse-drawn reaper was as much an improvement over the hand-held scythe as the modern air-conditioned, stereo-equipped tractor is over the noisy two-cylinder machines of a generation ago.
 The result of the transformation from manpower to draft animals and then to stream and eventually petroleum energy on the farm made it possible to grow more food on less land using fewer people at a lower cost than ever before—but only if one does not count the cost to the land.

 The gasoline-powered tractor delivered on the promise made by the steam engine.
 Small and powerful, the tractor became popular in Illinois in the 1920s and '30s.
 The farm depression of the 1920s slowed its spread, but the tractor and its cousins like the combine were to revolutionize farming as no other machine had done since the invention of John Deere's plow.
 Time was the essence here.
-The new machines did not change the type of work to be done but enabled farmers to do it much faster.
-The tractor meant that fewer farmers could farm more land, accelerating the growth in average farm size that had begun in the previous century and further eroding the market for farm labor, which in turn fed the exodus from the countryside to the cities.
-The tractor also meant the abandonment of draft animals, which released pastureland for more row crops and lost sources of manure for fertilizer.
+The new machines did not enable the farmer to do his work better but faster.
+The tractor meant that one farmer could farm more land, accelerating the growth in average farm size that had begun in the previous century and further eroding the market for farm labor, which in turn fed the exodus from the countryside to the cities.
+The tractor also meant the abandonment of draft animals, which released pastureland for more row crops at the cost of sources of manure for fertilizer.
 For the first time, farmers were dependent on outside sources for energy and fertilizers; they had taken decisive steps away from self-sufficiency and toward the present system of factory-style farming.

 The Mud Bowl